niplav/site/99_problems_klong_solution.md

 TODO: understand, clean up, explain & test this code Write down the solution.

+First steps: Nice illustrations for the right sight being one higher & fuller with values.

 	minnodes::{:[x<1;0:|x=1;1;1+.f(x-1)+.f(x-2)]}

 Seems to be the sum of the first `x` fibonacci numbers.